Schedule triggers

 Review or remove access

-To review access, open the Scheduled triggers permissions list and check the users and groups that currently have access to Agent Scheduling.
 To review access, open the Scheduled triggers permissions list and check the users and groups that currently have access to agent scheduling.
 To remove access, delete the user or group from the list.
 After you remove a group, its members no longer inherit access through that group.

-Enabling actions to run without user confirmation
+Enabling tools to run without user confirmation

-Security and Limitations
+Security and limitations

-- Rate limitations apply to prevent overload:
+Rate limits apply to prevent overload:

 - A maximum of 10 active background agents can be scheduled per user.